opentrustlabs/opentrust-identity/README.md

 identify a user who can initialize the system.
 One way to do that is via asymmetric keys - the identifier is in a public certificate, while the private key remains in the possession of the person who is performing the initialization.

-To describe the process at a high level, a certificate is deployed on the server(s) along with a flag indicating that the system should be initialized.
-During initialization, the person who is performing the initialization will upload their private key, which will be used to sign a JWT.
+To describe the process at a high level:  A certificate is deployed on the server(s) along with a flag indicating that the system should be initialized.
+During initialization, the person who is performing the initialization will upload their private key which will be used to sign a JWT.
 That JWT will be verified by the certificate that was deployed to the server.

 In this scenario, only one person has the key.
 The web admin team (or devops team), which should